 Naylor Organics is a family owned farm located in the central San Joaquin Valley of California.
 We specialize in stone fruit, particularly peaches and nectarines.
 Mike & Nori Naylor have farmed since 1979.
 Mike’s father and grandfather also were farmers.
 His grandfather grew strawberries in the mid-1930s on a nearby piece of property.
 He eventually planted Nectar peaches on the land.
-He sold them locally and delivered fruit to Cayucos where they had a second home.
+He sold them locally and delivered fruit to Cayucos, on the coast, where they had a second home.

 Naylor’s Peaches ~ World’s Best